NoraFisal/2025_GP_34/README.md

 Replace the existing chatbot API key with your own key.

 Note:
-The chatbot currently has a limited usage quota (approximately 15 messages per day depending on API credits and limits).
+The chatbot currently has a limited usage quota of approximately 15 messages per day depending on API credits and limits.

 ---

 # Step 5 – Run the Application